STEVE INSKEEP, Host:

 NPR's Chris Arnold spoke with Barofsky about the program and about his time in Washington.

 CHRIS ARNOLD: When Neil Barofsky took on the job of a watchdog, keeping tabs on the Treasury Department, he was shown to his new office at the Treasury building.
 Or, actually it was under the Treasury building.
 They gave him a mildewy office in the basement.

-Mr. NEIL BAROFSKY (Special Inspector General, TARP): Over the course of a couple of months, there's this terrible smell that sort of permeated the office.
-I wasnt sure if was, oh, the Treasury is an old building.
+NEIL BAROFSKY: Over the course of a couple of months, there's this terrible smell that sort of permeated the office.
+I wasn't sure if was, oh, the Treasury is an old building.
 But I started to actually beginning to feel a little bit ill.
 So I finally did a complaint, and it turned out there was an open sewage drain right under that office.
 And we were literally breathing in raw sewage.
 It was quite a welcome to Washington.

-Mr. BAROFSKY: I just fear is the one aspect of TARP that had the opportunity to have a really, really meaningful impact on millions of families, and it's something thats an opportunity that's lost.
+BAROFSKY: I just fear - is the one aspect of TARP that had the opportunity to have a really, really meaningful impact on millions of families, and it's something that's an opportunity that's lost.